My Forking Life

 green seasoning in glass jar with herbs surrounding it

-The Caribbean is known for its delicious and bright flavorful combinations.
+The Caribbean is known for its delicious, bright, and flavorful combinations.
 The use of fresh herbs, bold peppers, and lots of spice tends to stand out.
-When I think of authentic green seasoning, I think of Trinidad and Tobago, where this seasoning originated from.
-Many Caribbean recipes will have a dollop or two of green seasonings added to the dish to enhance the flavors.
+When I think of authentic green seasoning, I think of Trinidad and Tobago, where this seasoning as I know it originated.
+Many Caribbean recipes call for a spoonful or two of this herbaceous mix to deepen the flavor.

 The formula for green seasoning is to have herbs, a pepper or two, and some lime, vinegar, or water to blend the seasoning with.
 Once made, it’s either stored in the refrigerator or frozen for later and added to many delicious recipes throughout the week.

-Traditionally, this seasoning is used a marinade for meats, fish, and vegetables.
+Traditionally, this seasoning is used as a marinade for meats, fish, and vegetables.
 I like to use it as a marinade as well as a finishing herb.
-I like to add it to rice, poultry, and other meats before serving.

 green seasoning in glass jar with herbs surrounding it

-First, gather all your ingredients and wash all your herbs.
-I like to also roughly chop my peppers, celery, and onions before adding them to a food processor.
+Step 1: First, gather all your ingredients and wash all your herbs.
+I also like to roughly chop my peppers, celery, and onions before adding them to a food processor.

 fresh herbs washed and prepped